ng-Classic/ng-classic/aio/content/guide/bootstrapping.md

 *   [JavaScript Modules vs. NgModules](guide/ngmodule-vs-jsmodule)

 An NgModule describes how the application parts fit together.
-Every application has at least one Angular Classicmodule, the *root* module, which must be present for bootstrapping the application on launch.
+Every application has at least one Angular Classic module, the *root* module, which must be present for bootstrapping the application on launch.
 By convention and by default, this NgModule is named `AppModule`.

-When you use the [Angular ClassicCLI](cli) command `ng new` to generate an app, the default `AppModule` looks like the following:
+When you use the [Angular Classic CLI](cli) command `ng new` to generate an app, the default `AppModule` looks like the following:

 <code-example format="typescript" language="typescript">